What Are the Different Types of Asbestos?

 • Vinyl tiles

-NIOSH says people should treat chrysotile asbestos like other dangerous asbestos.
+Most U.S. asbestos products made in the 20th century contained chrysotile.
+Its use in products for the oil and nuclear industry continue today.
 In March 2024, the EPA announced a ban on chrysotile asbestos.
-It will roll out in phases over 12 years, giving companies time to establish replacements.
+The ban will roll out in phases over 12 years, giving companies time to establish replacements.

 Products Containing Amosite Asbestos